C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 ### 1.a Defining Source Code: Between Technical Function and Cultural Expression - 25 min

-To define our object of study, let's consider Harold Abelson and Gerald Jay Sussman's insightful 1996 observation that remains highly relevant in today's programming best practices: "Programs must be written for people to read, and only incidentally for machines to execute."
+To define our object of study, consider Harold Abelson and Gerald Jay Sussman's insightful 1996 observation that remains highly relevant in today's programming best practices: "Programs must be written for people to read, and only incidentally for machines to execute" ([Abelson and Sussman 1996](https://sarabander.github.io/sicp/html/index.xhtml)).
 What does this mean?
 Source  code can be defined as the fundamental set of instructions of a program; human-readable computer commands written in higher-level programming languages that require compilation or interpretation to become executable ([Krysa & Sedek 2008: 237](https://monoskop.org/images/a/a1/Fuller_Matthew_ed_Software_Studies_A_Lexicon.pdf#%5B%7B%22num%22%3A515%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22Fit%22%7D%5D)).
+To illustrate this, we begin with what has become perhaps the most famous example in all of programming:

 ![The famous "Hello, World!" program written in C by Brian Kernighan on dot-matrix computer paper, from The C Programming Language (1978)](/assets/images/code-as-heritage/Hello_World_Brian_Kernighan_1978.jpg "Hello World program by Brian Kernighan")

-**Figure 2:** The iconic "Hello, World!" program written in C by Brian Kernighan in 1978, featured in the seminal book *The C Programming Language*.
-This simple two-line program represents the foundational example that introduces new programmers to their first language and embodies both the technical nature of source code and its role in programming education and culture.
-The program is preserved on acid-free dot-matrix computer paper as part of historical collections. *Credit: Brian Kernighan, [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/), via [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Hello_World_Brian_Kernighan_1978.jpg)*
+**Figure 2:** Brian Kernighan's "Hello, World!" program written in C and printed on dot-matrix computer paper, as featured in *The C Programming Language* (1978).
+At the time of its publication, this was simply an introductory example; it has since become the universal convention for first programs in computing education. *Credit: Brian Kernighan, [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/), via [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Hello_World_Brian_Kernighan_1978.jpg)*

+If you have ever opened a programming tutorial, textbook, or online course, you have likely encountered "Hello, World!"—a simple program that displays these two words on the screen.
+This modest example has become a universal convention: when introducing any programming language, authors almost invariably begin with a "Hello, World!" program.
+As we will see later in this lesson, this convention is so deeply embedded in programming culture that [repositories](https://rosettacode.org/wiki/Hello_world/Text) now collect implementations of the same example in hundreds of different programming languages.

+But where did this tradition originate?
+The example traces back to Brian Kernighan, who first documented it in a 1972 Bell Labs memorandum titled *A Tutorial Introduction to the Language B*.
+It gained widespread adoption through *The C Programming Language* (1978), co-authored by Kernighan and Dennis Ritchie, one of the most influential programming textbooks ever published ([Wikipedia: "Hello, World!" program](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program)).
+The persistence of this convention across five decades and hundreds of programming languages suggests that even the simplest code can carry significance beyond its immediate purpose.

-This definition helps us understand an essential tension in computing: while source code is ultimately designed to be executed on a machine, it is also fundamentally a form of human communication that bears witness to its historical context and contains valuable traces of the past.
+This example helps us understand an essential tension in computing: while source code is ultimately designed to be executed on a machine, it is also fundamentally a form of human communication that bears witness to its historical context and contains valuable traces of the past.

 Computer scientist Darrell Ronald Raymond emphasizes this in his 1991 article Reading source code: "the main role of source code is not a compilable entity, but a human-readable statement of intent and mechanism in the program" ([1991:3](https://dl.acm.org/doi/10.5555/962111.962113)).
 This also implies that code is more than written words.
 It is both an object and an action, simultaneously enabling and constraining activities ([Méadel and Sire 2017](https://shs.cairn.info/revue-reseaux-2017-6-page-9?lang=fr&tab=texte-integral)).

 The socio-technical nature of source code creates definitional challenges in our terminology.
-What exactly do we mean by "programs," "software," and "source code"?
+What exactly do we mean by "[programs](https://en.wikipedia.org/wiki/Computer_program)," "[software](https://en.wikipedia.org/wiki/Software)," and "[source code](https://en.wikipedia.org/wiki/Source_code)"?
 Though often used interchangeably, each term has distinct meanings: source code refers to human-readable instructions intended to be executed by the machine; software encompasses the broader ecosystem including compiled programs, documentation, and user interfaces; programs typically denote the executable files that run on computers.

 ### 1.b Born-Digital Heritage: How Source Code Gained Official Recognition - 20 min

-Let's explore how source code became recognized as cultural heritage.
+This section examines how source code became recognized as cultural heritage.
 The 2003 UNESCO Charter on the Preservation of Digital Heritage represented a significant milestone in this journey.
 It formally acknowledged that born-digital materials—content that originates in digital form—constitute an important part of our cultural legacy.
 These materials include databases, websites, software, and other digital content that have never existed in physical form.

 Why was this recognition important?
 By officially affirming the historical and cultural value of digital materials, UNESCO effectively placed them on equal footing with traditional heritage forms like monuments and artifacts, highlighting their significance for future generations.

 However, it did not explicitly address source code preservation ([UNESCO 2009](https://unesdoc.unesco.org/ark:/48223/pf0000179529)).
 How did this evolve?
 It wasn't until 2023 that UNESCO clearly articulated the importance of preserving software source code as digital heritage for sustainable development, acknowledging its value across multiple domains: education, research, and cultural preservation ([UNESCO 2023](https://www.unesco.org/en/articles/positioning-software-source-code-digital-heritage-sustainable-development)).

 **Exercise – Analyzing UNESCO's Recognition of Source Code**

-Now, let's explore two documents to gain a better understanding of how digital heritage recognition has evolved over time and the challenges faced by preservation efforts.
-These readings will help you grasp the historical context and current thinking around source code preservation.
+The following two documents illuminate how digital heritage recognition has evolved over time and the challenges faced by preservation efforts.
+These readings provide essential historical context and current thinking around source code preservation.

 * [Charter on the Preservation of the Digital Heritage (2003)](https://unesdoc.unesco.org/ark:/48223/pf0000179529) - Focus on definitions and scope (sections 1-3)
 * ['Positioning Software Source Code as Digital Heritage for Sustainable Development' (2023)](https://www.unesco.org/en/articles/positioning-software-source-code-digital-heritage-sustainable-development)